Mattish/Cardinal-System/README.md

 ### Cardinal-System-Common

-Starting to put common components into here.
-For the moment only some networking.
+As it says on the tin.

-### To Do / To think about
+### To Do
+ * Receive incoming messages to somewhere and manage if they need to be delayed further(Entity messages) or not(Component messages)
+ * Area/grid/quadtree for Nodes.

-* Which components try to initiate network connections?
+ * Bordering, advertising to network for bordering, border feathering
+ * The rest of it

+### To think about
 * How does bordering work between nodes?
 Current idea is 'RegisterOwner' and 'RegisterInterest' and potentially a 'EntityOwnerSwap'
 * Should there be 'idle' components waiting for allocation?
-* Should connectors queue messages up at all?
+* Dto stuff is okay and fast enough?
+* How much are we really going to be sending over Circuits/out from nodes?
+We want to limit as much network traffic which is dangerous with entities lingering at borders